 After the two long edges are sewn, pin one shorter side and sew along the edge.

+Turn the fabric right side out through the remaining unsewn side.
 Using a straight edge as a guide, fold over and pin the back piece of fabric.

 Matching the back piece of fabric, fold over the front piece of fabric again matching wrong sides together.
 This creates a even hem and only the right sides of the front and back fabric should be showing.